paulroth3d/jupyter-ijavascript-utils/README.md

 # What's New

+* 1.15 - provide object.formatProperties - as a way to quickly convert to string, number, etc.
 * 1.14 - provide format.compactNumber and object.mapProperties
 * 1.13 - provide utils.random() to genrate random values
 * 1.12 - provide `utils.table(...)` instead of `new utils.TableGenerator(...)`